sensu/sensu-docs/content/sensu-go/5.21/operations/maintain-sensu/migrate.md

 If you need to upgrade, please [contact Sensu](https://sensu.io/contact).
 {{% /notice %}}

-Aside from this migration guide, these resources can help you migrate from Sensu Core to Sensu Go:
+Aside from this migration guide, these resources can help you migrate from Sensu Core and Sensu Enterprise to Sensu Go:

 - [**Sensu Community Slack**][46]: Join hundreds of other Sensu users in our Community Slack, where you can ask questions and benefit from tips others picked up during their own Sensu Go migrations.
 - [**Sensu Community Forum**][47]: Drop a question in our dedicated category for migrating to Go.